Xue Muqiao: Early intellectual contributions

-Xue's first work as an intellectual was his participation in Marxist historian Chen Hansheng's survey work of the Chinese countryside in the 1930s.
-The goal of the research team was to conduct a large scale data collection effort in order to address China's stage of historical development, specifically the extent to which the country was semifeudal or the extent to which it was semicolonial.
+Xue's first work as an intellectual was his participation in Marxist historian Chen Hansheng's survey work of the Chinese countryside in the 1930s.The goal of the research team was to conduct a large scale data collection effort in order to address China's stage of historical development, specifically the extent to which the country was semi-feudal or the extent to which it was semi-colonial.
 As part of this research, Xue surveyed his own home town, documenting its significant levels of development and agricultural production during the period of the Jiaqing Emperor "and compared this with the pitiable state of opium addiction and gambling financed by excessive rent extraction in Xue's own time."

 Xue's early intellectual work also helped document the exploitive nature of China's rural economy at the time, showing that 10 percent of the rural population owned 70 percent of the land.
 In other words, most people who lived in rural China were at the mercy of feudal landlords and wealthy peasants.

 In 1943, Xue became a major part of the CCP's economic work in Shandong.
 The CCP's economic goal at the time was to drive out the Nationalists' competing currency from areas liberated by the communists.
-The communists’ first attempt to do so in Shandong (relying on administrative measures to set exchange rates arbitrarily) failed.
+The communists' first attempt to do so in Shandong (relying on administrative measures to set exchange rates arbitrarily) failed.
 Xue argued that the party should instead manipulate market forces to oust the Nationalists' currency.
-He also disagreed with those in the party who advocated for backing the CCP's paper money with precious metals because “[d]uring a period of material shortage, food and cotton are more valuable than gold and silver, which cannot full stomachs and protect against the cold.”
-At Xue's advice, the CCP revived the traditional “salt channel” which in turn allowed it to build up stocks of essential goods and competing currencies.
+He also disagreed with those in the party who advocated for backing the CCP's paper money with precious metals because "[d]uring a period of material shortage, food and cotton are more valuable than gold and silver, which cannot fulfill stomachs and protect against the cold."
+At Xue's advice, the CCP revived the traditional "salt channel" which in turn allowed it to build up stocks of essential goods and competing currencies.
 Under this method, the CCP government sold the right to participate in salt farming to private businesses, which in turn rented to salt farmers — and only to salt farmers willing to work with the CCP.
 Gradually, the CCP came to control the profitable salt trade, and used the revenue to support its military and secure the value of its currency.